davittatenkohayrapetyan/WeatherMonitoringService/central-monitoring-service/README.md

 - **Thresholds**: Define new thresholds in the configuration for additional sensor types.
 - **Warning Processing**: Customize the handling of warning messages in the `processWarning` method.
 - **Monitoring Logic**: Adjust the monitoring interval and add custom checks in the `startWarehouseTimeoutMonitor` method.

-## Contributing

-Contributions are welcome.
-Please submit a pull request or open an issue on the GitHub repository.